tloriato/ZcashProposals/README.md

 ## Quick Background into the GPU x ASIC's debate

 For the last few weeks the community have been discussing the benefits and trade-offs between enforcing ASIC-resistant algorithms to achieve consensus in the network.
 The major discussion is happening [here](https://forum.z.cash/t/let-s-talk-about-asic-mining/27353).
-Below is a quick summary from stances that I've been reading.
+What follows below is a quick summary from stances that I've been reading.
 I did my best to compile it fairly.

  #### Those in favor of ASIC-resistance argue:
  + GPU mining provides a more fairly<sup>1</sup> environment for the general community